A4Bio/ProteinInvBench/README.md

 ## Acknowledgement

-ProteinBench is an open-source project for structure-based protein design methods created by researchers in **CAIRI AI Lab**.
+ProteinInvBench is an open-source project for structure-based protein design methods created by researchers in **CAIRI AI Lab**.
 We encourage researchers interested in protein design and other related fields to contribute to this project!

 ## Citation